-To keep the event safe and fair, and to set a good example for anyone out skiing so far from town, we require that the following items be carried by all participants, throughout the entire event.
-There will be an equipment check prior to the event, and random checks throughout the event.
+To keep the event safe, and to set a good example for anyone out skiing so far from town, we request that the following items be carried by all participants, throughout the entire event.
+Depending on the skill of participants and the day-of race conditions, equipment checks may be requested prior to the event start.
 Overlander Sports can help supply these items.

 Remember that this is an event, not a race.
 We want everyone to have fun and finish safely!